AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 4. Add the remote interface when a remote user joins the channel.

-   In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `initializeAndJoinChannel` function.
+   In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `initializeAndJoinChannel` function:

     ```java
     // Java